 Deeply committed to the Jewish people her entire life, Amy believes that taking an active role in shaping the Jewish future is both a responsibility and an opportunity.
-Before becoming UJA’s president, Amy served in a number of positions at UJA.
-Most recently, she focused on Jewish identity and next-generation engagement, and was chair of the Jewish Life Department.
+Amy has served in a number of positions at UJA during her longstanding involvement.
+Most recently, before becoming President, she focused on Jewish identity and next-generation engagement, and was Chair of the Jewish Life Department.

-Amy has also served on UJA’s Executive Committee and Board of Directors.
-Her earlier involvement included being on the Executive Committee of Business and Professional Women and the National Women’s Young Leadership Cabinet.
+Her earlier UJA involvement included being on the Executive Committee of Business and Professional Women and the National Women’s Young Leadership Cabinet.
 During that time, she founded the New York Young Couples Division and was honored with the Leadership Development Division’s Humanitarian Service Award.

 Amy has held a number of leadership positions at the American Jewish Joint Distribution Committee, including serving on its Executive Committee.
-She was the first woman chair of Park Avenue Synagogue.
-She was a Wexner Heritage Fellow, chair of the Board of Trustees of the Town School, and vice chair of National Hillel.
+She has served as chair of the Board of Trustees of the Town School and vice chair of National Hillel, and is a graduate of the Wexner-Heritage Program.

 David has held a variety of leadership positions over his decade-long involvement with UJA, most recently co-chairing the annual campaign.
 He’s passionate about improving the lives of fellow New Yorkers and strengthening the Jewish community.